 - Don’t interfere with the police’s work.
 The officers at the scene know how to do their job, so you don’t need to demand they test the other driver for suspicion of DUI.
 They’ll do the evaluations necessary in your situation regardless if you demand them or not.

 The important thing to remember in accidents caused by drunk drivers is that they’re not considered drunk drivers until there is evidence supporting that claim.
 The police are there to handle this investigative process, so you should focus only on what to do after a car accident to preserve your personal injury claim.

 After a serious or fatal car accident you and your family may be dealing with the grief of serious injury, loss of a loved one, and financial burdens.
 During this difficult time it’s easy to get frustrated with your situation – you didn’t deserve to suffer due to the negligence of another!

-At The Law Offices of Shane Smith we help accident victims seek justice after they’ve suffered injury and losses due to negligent drivers.
+At Shane Smith Law we help accident victims seek justice after they’ve suffered injury and losses due to negligent drivers.
 We have helped victims in Atlanta and the surrounding areas with cases of accidents caused by drunk drivers, negligent truck drivers, and accidents resulting in serious or fatal injury.

 Before making the decision to hire a lawyer, request a copy of our FREE eBooks, I Was Hit By a Drunk Driver: What Do I Do Next? and 10 Mistakes That Can Ruin Your Georgia Wreck Case.
 Our guides contain valuable information on how to handle filing a claim for serious injuries or wrongful death caused by a negligent driver.
 When you’re ready to get started on your claim, contact us to set up a FREE consultation – 1-770-487-8999.